IlyaPrusakou/CDSClassification/README.md

 These entities are intended for internal system usage:

 2.1 **Use in Key User Apps**<br>
-Supports internal usage in key user scenarios.
+View is visible in objects with language version **ABAP for Key Users**.

 2.2 **Use in Cloud Development**<br>
-Designed for system-internal usage in cloud development.
+View is visible in objects with language version **ABAP for Cloud Development**.

 3 **C2 Use as Remote API**<br>
 These entities are exposed as remote APIs for external consumption.